jsonmorberg/Deadwood-Project/README.md

 Example:
 java Deadwood 8
 "Welcome to DEADWOOD!"

+# How to Play

+This terminal version of the board game Deadwood uses terminal commands to move around the board and act!
+Below is a complete list of the commands a player can make on their turn (depending on where they are or if they're working!)

 * move - Displays a list of Rooms you can move into if you are not working, chose room by entering corresponding number
 * take role - Displays available roles in the room you are currently in if you are not already working